joomplace/joomla-html5-flippingbook/README.md

 <b>ADDITIONAL JOOMLA PLUGINS</b>

-Content and button plugins enable users to insert created HTML5 eBooks and magazines into the articles, modules or any third-party extensions by providing links to them.
+<b>Content and button plugins</b> enable users to insert created HTML5 eBooks and magazines into the articles, modules or any third-party extensions by providing links to them.
 By clicking HTML5 Flipping Book button at the bottom of HTML-editor menu, the user will be able to choose any available on the site publication and insert a link to it.
 The content will open in a lightbox or a popup window.